NLnetLabs/roto/docs/source/embedding/generate_a_cli.rst

 The default Roto CLI introduced in :doc:`../overview/hello_world` is nice, but does not know anything about custom types and functions added to the runtime.
-To get a better CLI for your usecase, you can generate a CLI from your runtime.
+To get a better CLI for your use case, you can generate a CLI from your runtime.

 .. code-block:: rust